CUFCTL/mlbd/skills/palmetto-cluster.md

 scp [-r] <local-path> <username>@xfer01-ext.palmetto.clemson.edu:<remote-path>
 ```

 To manage file transfers from a GUI, you can use [FileZilla](https://filezilla-project.org/), an FTP client which is relatively easy to use and cross-platform.
+If you're on JupyterHub, you can upload files via the "Upload" button.